-If you are an employee, and you feel you have been discriminated against, its important that you seek legal advise to protect your position and ensure you follow the correct procedure in making a potential claim.
-The employment tribunal can be very strict on time scales and therefore it is important to obtain advise as soon as possible
+If you are an employee, and you feel you have been discriminated against, its important that you seek legal advice to protect your position and ensure you follow the correct procedure in making a potential claim.
+The Employment Tribunal can be very strict on time scales and therefore it is important to obtain advise as soon as possible

-Please do not hesitate to contact our employment solicitor, Louise Neville on 01254 872272 to discuss this area further.
+Please do not hesitate to contact our employment solicitors on 01254 872272 to discuss this area further.
 We offer a range of ways in which your case can be funded and are committed to delivering an exceptional client service.